kgrgpg/TFHBackend/README.md

 #### Conclusion

-Your implementation strategy, using DynamoDB for storage and Lambda for on-demand retrieval, is a practical and efficient approach that aligns with the assignment's flexibility in handling the Merkle tree.
+Using DynamoDB for storage and Lambda for on-demand retrieval, is a practical and efficient approach that aligns with the assignment's flexibility in handling the Merkle tree.
 It offers scalability, efficiency, and aligns with cloud-native development practices.
 While it differs from loading the entire tree into memory, it effectively addresses the challenge's objectives.